ZizouHuweidi/ZizouHuweidi/README.md

-Software Engineering student and Open Source Enthusiaist.
+Software Engineering student, Linnux and Open Source Enthusiaist.
 Interested in fullstack development and DevOps

 Currently learning Typescript, Golang and React